Jack-Kennedy02/Python-Prac/README.md

 Below are the questions I wanted to answer for this project:

-1. # This result means that the relationship between age and body leangth is the hypothesis of age having a moderately postiive correlation with body length is statistically significant.
-As age increases so does body length.

 1. What is the relationship beween age and body length?
 2. Do different fur colors have an impact on the number of hours of sleep or sleep?
 3. How does the age of the cat affect its sleep?